ahmed-hazem-1/Youtube-Downloader/README.md

 ## 🎨 Customizing the UI

 The UI is designed with QDesigner.
-Find the UI files in the `UIs` directory:
+Find the UI files in the `YouTube Downloader/UIs` directory:

 - `Downloading_page.ui`
 - `YP.ui`